WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 ## Frst time setup

-If everything went good in the steps above... you can mount the SD card into the pi and connect all of your peripherals(mouse, keyboard, monitor if you're planning to use a seperate monitor).
+If everything went good in the steps above... you can mount the SD card into the pi and connect all of your peripherals (mouse, keyboard, monitor if you're planning to use a seperate monitor).
 Also plug in a network cable if you're planning to use a wired ethernet connection.
 Power up the pi by connecting it to the USB power supply adapter.

-Now wait for it to boot up, this will take couple of minutes depending on what Pi you use.The MagicMirrorsoftware should also start automatically.
+Now wait for it to boot up, this will take couple of minutes depending on what Pi you use.
+The MagicMirrorsoftware should also start automatically and you shouold see THE FRONT PAGE.

-For now we will just put some settings right, since we not yet assembled the mirror:
+For now we will just put some settings right, since we not yet assembled the mirror(and we cant swipe between pages...):

+#### 1. Closing the MagicMirror software (For Now)
+Press 'F11' on your keyboard (this will make the MagicMirror window smaller) and open the terminal with 'CTRL + T'

 #### 1. Setting your country